quicwg/multipath/draft-ietf-quic-multipath.md

 due to a weak wireless signal or frequent mobility events.

-NO_CID_AVAILABLE (TBD-12): The endpoint is abandoning the path due to the lack of an available connection ID for this path.
+NO_CID_AVAILABLE (TBD-12): The endpoint is abandoning the path due to the lack of a connection ID for this path.
-This may occur when the endpoint initiates a new path but have not transmited a corresponding new connection ID for the path ID (or the packet containing new connection IDs is inflight), then the peer could choose to abandon the path with this error code.
+This may occur when the peer initiates a new path but has not provided a corresponding connection ID for the path ID (or the packet containing the connection IDs has not arrived yet).
-Note that if endpoints send PATH_NEW_CONNECTION_ID and PATH_CHALLENDGE within a very short time period, and the packets arrived out of order, the peer could choose to hold path validation frames for a while or send PATH_ABANDON immediately for the path.

 # IANA Considerations